 Because CASA of WST's principal function is training and supporting volunteers who advocate for children, salaries are the major portion of CASA's budget.
-It is therefore logical to use salaries as the guiding tool to allocate indirect costs to the specific project.
-As a rule of thumb, when allocating an indirect cost, the percentage of salaries spent on a specific project compared to the total salaries is calculated.
+It is therefore logical to use Full-time Equivalent (FTE) positions as the guiding tool to allocate indirect costs to the specific project.
+As a rule of thumb, when allocating an indirect cost, the FTE of staff positions designated to a specific project compared to the total staff count is calculated.
 This percentage is then used to identify the maximum allocation percentage for each of the grant project's indirect costs.